gibbymt/GDAXNotifications/README.md

 7. If you get a text message then you're configured the lambda correctly

 ### Cost
-The great thing about running this serverless application is that's esentially free!
+The great thing about running this serverless application is that's essentially free!
 - You get 3,200,000 seconds of computute free each month while using AWS Lambda
 - You get 100 SNS SMS messages each month free.
 Each additional SMS costs $0.00645